unrealities/MTGA_Draft_17Lands/README.md

 - **Step 13:** Start the draft in Arena.
     - The Arena log doesn't list P1P1 for premier and traditional drafts until after P1P2.
+        - **New 3.19** Pressing the `Refresh` button will take a screenshot and make an external request to determine cards in the pack.
+Making cards as large as possible before pressing `Refresh` will yield the best results. **This is an experimental feature and may be unstable or removed without notice.**
     	- The [Card Compare](#card-compare) feature can be used as a substitute for P1P1.
     - The sealed card pool can be found in the [Taken Cards window](#taken-cards).